coreruleset/documentation/content/development/crs_toolchain.md

 ### With the Binary

-Alternatively, you can download one of the pre-built binaries from Github.
+Alternatively, you can download one of the pre-built binaries from GitHub.
 Navigate to `https://github.com/coreruleset/crs-toolchain/releases/latest` and download the package of your choice and the `crs-toolchain-checksums.txt` file.
 To verify the integrity of the binary / archive, navigate to the directory where you've stored the two files and verify that the checksum matches:

 ```bash
 cd ~/Downloads